July 10, 2019

 Design Thinking is Not Just for Design Teams

-As a career marketer with a great passion for innovation, I was very excited by and curious about the concept of Design Thinking when I first started to read about it, but at the same time, I was a bit skeptical.
-It seemed to be perfect and logical for developing new and innovative products, however, I wasn’t convinced how applicable it could be beyond this usage.
+As a career marketer with a great passion for innovation, I was very excited by and curious about the concept of Design Thinking when I first started to read about it.
+At the same time, I was a bit skeptical.
+It seemed to be perfect and logical for developing new and innovative products, but I wasn’t convinced that it could be used beyond this application.

-Therefore, when the opportunity came to be involved with a weeklong Design Thinking session to support its facilitator, I jumped at the opportunity to see the process at work.
+Therefore, when I had the opportunity to be involved with a weeklong Design Thinking session to support its facilitator, I took the chance to see this process at work.

 I loved it.

 It was about getting out of your office and talking to and listening to people, specifically, the end consumer.
-It meant that you weren’t purely making assumptions based on data, but it combined data usage with people experiences.
+It meant that you weren’t just making assumptions based on data.
+Design Thinking combined data usage with people’s experiences.
 It meant a deeper connection with consumers and more collaboration with co-workers.

-And with my predisposition for consumer curiosity, the training went so well that I began helping facilitate Design Thinking workshops myself on a regular basis, and saw firsthand how truly powerful it is and how far reaching its impact can be to drive real business growth.
-And during these sessions, I realized that as long as you have consumer curiosity, and you're a good facilitator, a good listener, and a good collaborator, you can become skilled in this approach and use it effectively for marketing purposes.
+With my interest into consumer behaviors, the training went so well that I began to help facilitate Design Thinking workshops on a regular basis.
+Through this experience, I saw firsthand how truly powerful Design Thinking is and how far reaching its impact can be to drive real business growth.
+I also realized that as long as you have consumer curiosity, and you're a good facilitator, a good listener, and a good collaborator, you can become skilled in this approach and use it effectively for marketing purposes.

 Design Thinking Framework.